Ronny Moorings

-Ronny Moorings (born 20 May 1961) is a Dutch musician best known for his work with darkwave band Clan of Xymox.
+Ronald Moerings known professionally as Ronny Moorings (born 20 May 1961), is a Dutch musician best known for his work with darkwave band Clan of Xymox.
 Moorings has been the band's principal singer/songwriter since the early 1990s.

 Music career

 With Clan of Xymox on 4AD

 While a sociology student in Nijmegen, Netherlands in 1981, Moorings met fellow musician and graphic designer Anka Wolbert who shared a similar taste in new wave music.
 In 1983 they recorded a five track EP entitled Subsequent Pleasures and gave a copy to Brendan Perry after a chance encounter in an Amsterdam restaurant.
 Perry invited the pair to perform as the opening act for the inaugural UK tour of his project, Dead Can Dance, in 1984.
 Also while in Amsterdam, Moorings and Wolbert met fellow musician Pieter Nooten, who contributed several tracks of his own, making Xymox a trio.
 These songs formed the crux of the 1984 tour and the 1985 Debut LP Clan of Xymox, released on UK label 4AD.
 Lengthening the band's name to the title of its debut album, Clan of Xymox would go on to record two albums while signed with 4AD, achieving charting success in Europe and the United Kingdom.